 Do you journal?
+Do you struggle sometimes with figuring our what you want to write in your journal?
 I’m not really talking about the “Dear Diary” type of journaling.
 But, more in relation to journaling for personal development.
 The basic idea behind this is to get all your thoughts out with pen and paper.

-Here are 7 ways that you can use journaling as part of your personal development.
+Here are 7 ways that you can use journal writing as part of your personal development.

 1. Gratitude Practice